Sorry, you need to enable JavaScript to visit this website.

 International Media Support: International Media Support (IMS) is a non-profit organisation working to strengthen the capacity of media to reduce conflict, strengthen democracy and facilitate dialogue.

-WWF Danmark: WWF Danmark is part of the international nature and environment organisation WWF.
+WWF Danmark: WWF Danmark is part of the international nature and environmental organisation WWF.

 Danish Trade Union Development Agency (Ulandssekretariatet): The Danish Trade Union Development Agency (DTDA) is the Danish trade union movement’s organisation for international development cooperation.

 Danmission is an independent Christian-based organisation.
-Danmission focuses on poverty reduction, religious dialogue and church development in 12 countries in Asia, Africa and the Middle East, as well as in Denmark.
+Danmission focuses on poverty reduction, religious dialogue, and church development in 12 countries in Asia, Africa, and the Middle East, as well as in Denmark.
 Danmission has a strong network of supporters and volunteers working.
-More than 8 000 people across the country are engaged with Danmission – of which 2 800 volunteers in Danmission’s charity shops alone.
+More than 8 000 people across the country are engaged with Danmission – of which 2 800 volunteer in Danmission’s charity shops alone.

 General distribution of responsibility